michaelfester/docs/docs/reference/faq/general-faqs.md

 ## Can I make a dating app with Glide?

 Glide is intended for creating custom business apps, mostly for internal use.
 It is not designed for large-scale public apps, like social media or dating.
 We strongly encourage you to try other platforms for large-scale public apps.

+## Can I make money with Glide?

+Yes.
+The easiest way to make money with Glide is to become a [Glide Expert](https://www.glideapps.com/experts) and charge businesses to help them create apps.
+You can earn a full-time living as a Glide Expert.